 Our only engine mods were a better clutch and an aftermarket exhaust.

-Step two: The powerplant of any motorcycle?the belly of the beast?is a place where horsepower can be gained and money goes to die.
-We are well aware that the CRF250 gives up over a horsepower to the class leading Kawasaki KX250F, but that doesn’t concern us.
+Step two: The powerplant of any motorcycle, the belly of the beast, is a place where horsepower can be gained and money goes to die.
+We are well aware that the CRF250 gives up over a horsepower to the almost everything in the 250 class, but that doesn’t concern us.
 If we wanted to bleed money like Cee Lo Green at a wig convention then we would install a pipe, high-compression piston and camshaft.
 We could have gone whole hog and gone with a 269cc kit.
 Instead, we yearned for an inexpensive exhaust system that would help spread out the midrange-only powerband of the CRF250.

 Enter Yoshimura.
 We’ve had great luck with Yoshimura exhaust systems on many bikes.
 It made perfect sense, and cents, to spring for the stainless steel head pipe/aluminum muffler RS-4 system.
 At $595, it is almost half the price of Yoshimura’s super lightweight titanium/titanium system.
 Better yet, the design and specifications of the cheaper exhaust match up to the expensive system.
 The slick carbon fiber end cap on the stainless/aluminum exhaust is the cool looking cherry on top of the cake.

 STEP THREE: PERFORMANCE MODIFICATIONS DON’T ALWAYS COST MONEY.
 WE LEARNED SEVERAL YEARS AGO THAT A VICE COULD IMPROVE BRAKING POWER ON A CRF250.